evhub/coco-cs/DOCS.md

                         MyPy) (implies --package--no-tco)
 --argv ..., --args ...
-                        set sys.argv to source plus remaining args for use in Coconut script being  run --tutorial              open the Coconut tutorial in the default web browser
+                        set sys.argv to source plus remaining args for use in the Coconut script being  run --tutorial              open the Coconut tutorial in the default web browser

 --style name            Pygments syntax highlighting style (or 'none' to